gallindic/K8s-ConfigMap-Sync-Operator/README.md

 # k8s-configmap-sync-operator
-// TODO(user): Add simple overview of use/purpose

-## Description
-// TODO(user): An in-depth paragraph about your project and overview of use
+The purpose of this project was to learn about k8s operators and how do they work.

 ## Getting Started